 - a.
-Establishes Area to perform assigned tasks - b.
-Determine resource and staffing needs for Area of responsibility and communicates needs to Medical Branch Director - c.
+Establishes Area to perform assigned tasks. - b.
+Determine resource and staffing needs for Area of responsibility and communicates needs to Medical Branch Director. - c.
 Follows assigned duties as outline in Agency Plan, Task Cards, or Job Action Sheets. - d.
-Provides situational updates and reports to the Medical Branch Director - e.
+Provides situational updates and reports to the Medical Branch Director. - e.
 Establish communications with the Medical Branch Directors and other needed response elements. - f.
-Monitors safety and welfare of patients and assigned personnel - g.
+Monitors safety and welfare of patients and assigned personnel. - g.
 Ensures patient tracking and accountability of injured patients in assigned Area.

-Approved 9/12/18, Effective 1/15/19, replaces all prior versions PROTOCOL 15A: Multi-Patient Scenes/Mass Casualty Incident Concepts (cont.)
+PROTOCOL 15A: Multi-Patient Scenes/Mass Casualty Incident Concepts (cont.)